jwatson-CO-edu/SPARROW/README.md

     [ ] Analyzer:    Run before interpretation
-    [ ] Interpreter: REPL frontend, Core execution backend, invokes analyzer [ ] Transpiler:  Turn interpreter code into Nim code that never wastes time on type checks
+    [ ] Interpreter: REPL frontend, Core execution backend, invokes analyzer [ ] Transpiler:  Turn interpreter code into Nim code that never wastes time on type checks [ ] Optiional Whitespace Formatting
+    [ ] End statements at newline by default
+    [ ] Check previous, then check new in the cases that the new has replaced it [ ] Do not allow mixing below top level, Lock parser FSM into mode below the root level [ ] <function signature>:  <-- Begins a function block [ ] E: Loops?
+[ ] E: Iterators?

 ### Phase 4, Parallel Concepts ###
 [ ] Types of Sync